Choosing the right school website - a balanced approach

 To keep your website correctly maintained, you will need someone in-house who has the necessary skills to keep this software platform updated and protected from intrusion.
 If this person leaves your school, you need to consider who would then take on the upkeep of your website; this could potentially be costly and/or leave you in a position where you are unable to update all areas of the website without that technical know-how.
 There are support forums for open source platforms, but the majority of your support, maintenance and troubleshooting would need to be done in house by your IT team or dedicated website administrator.

-Option 4 - Employ a Professional Website Design Company (often using a proprietary CMS)
+Option 4 - Employ a professional website design company (often using a proprietary content management system)

 One of the easiest and most hassle-free options for a new school website is to hire a professional website design company to design, build and host your website for you.
 This option may be a little more expensive but will usually provide you with an end-to-end service, support package and much much more.